KaWis17/Filmder/README.md

     * Communication interfaces
 2. Functional requirements
     * Enable a user to create a profile.
-    * Enable a logged in user to ask update his profile which includes his location, film preferences and profile picture.
+    * Enable a logged in user to ask update his profile which includes his film preferences and profile picture.
     * Enable a logged in user to swipe films.
     * Enable a logged in user to check films information.
     * Enable a logged in user to communicate with other users and add users to friend list.